navneetsingh-code/AKS-connected-Express-app/README.md

 👨‍💻 Author
 Navneet Singh
-Senior Software Developer | Azure AI Solutions Engineer
+Staff Software Developer | Azure AI Solutions Engineer

 🚫 Disclaimer
 Do not commit .env or real credentials.
 Use .env.example to share structure only.